AlexvZyl/.dotfiles/.github/README.md

 reboot
 ```

+# Privacy and Security

+Although I like posting on r/unixporn, these dotfiles also try to be private and secure.
+This is a journey, not a destination, and I am open to any input.
+Current measures that have been implemented:
+- Keeping system up to date (`yay -Syyu`)
+- Malware scanning and database updating (clamav)
+- Firewall (ufw)
+- Ban IPs (fail2ban)
+- Using Signal, when possible
+- Hosting API keys in a private repo
+- Hardened firefox (user.js)
+- I could install the hardened kernel, but that might be slightly pedantic...

 # Theme

 The theme is based on my Neovim plugin, [nordic.nvim](https://github.com/AlexvZyl/nordic.nvim).
 It is a warmer and darker version of the [Nord](https://www.nordtheme.com/) color palette.